Jukebox History 1952-1998

 The Silver Age of jukeboxes is often described as the period starting with the first 100-selection phonograph, Seeburg M-100-A and -B, introduced by the J. P. Seeburg Corporation in 1948/49, and ending with the last models with visible record changing mechanism in the early sixties.
 However, it is interesting to note that the first real chrome Silver Age boxes were introduced around 1952, one year after the death of the leading designer of the Golden Age, Paul M. (Malt) Fuller.
 He died at the Millard Fillmore Hospital in Buffalo on the 29th March, 1951, only 54 years of age.

 In the early years of the fifties the Seeburg Corporation (founded in 1902) produced nice machines with pilastres and visible mechanisms, and none of the models had names with the previously used Symphonola prefix.
 The first one was model M-100-C of 1952, known from the M.A.S.H. series on television, and after that came the somewhat similar HF-100-G and W-100 models of 1953.
 Very nice jukeboxes and after that a new style in design was tried out.
 The models HF-100-R Bandshell and HF-100-J of 1954 had a boomerang-shaped top section, and beautiful as they were they became quite popular in cafés and diners.
 In 1955 the Seeburg company introduced the first American 200-selection jukebox, the model V-200 / VL-200 with Dual Music System, often nicknamed the Towel-rail.
 At this point in the mid fifties the company was hit by litigation under the Sherman Anti-Trust Act and found guilty of operating a closed network of operators and distributors which was judged to impose unreasonable restraint on other tradesmen.
 Anyway, none of the jukebox cabinets mentioned so far was ever design patented, but it is obvious that they represented a new line after the Symphonolas designed by Nels A. Miller.
 The next industrial designer to be a well-known jukebox trend-setter for Seeburg was Carl W. Sundberg.
 It is quite clear that the KD-200 and the L-series of 1957 came from his drawing-board, but his first patented design was filed in November, 1958, The cabinet of model 222 / 220 was the first of a number of patented Sundberg designs in the early sixties.
-In 1956 the Seeburg family sold out the company activities to Delbert W. Coleman and the Fort Pitt Industries, and in 1964 the Seeburg Corporation took over the Williams company from industry investors, the Commonwealth United Corp. and the XCor International Inc., and in 1977 the company itself was renamed XCor International (but still known also as the Seeburg Industries).
+In the autumn 1956 the Seeburg family sold out the company activities to the investor Delbert W. Coleman and the Fort Pitt Industries headed by Michael Berardino, and in 1964 the Seeburg Corporation took over the Williams company from industry investors, the Commonwealth United Corp. and the XCor International Inc., and in 1977 the company itself was renamed XCor International (but still known also as the Seeburg Industries).
 It seems that the Seeburg company was sold again due to financial difficulties among the investors in 1979/80 to become the Seeburg Division of the Stern Electronics Inc. (until March, 1984).
 Williams, by the way, was extricated at that time.
-The founder of the Seeburg company, Justinus Percival Sjöberg (born 20th April, 1871), immigrated to the States in 1887, aged 16, and took the name Seeburg when he was granted American citizenship in 1892.
+The founder of the Seeburg company, Justinus Percival Sjöberg (born 20th April, 1871), immigrated to the States in September 1886, and took the name Seeburg when he was granted American citizenship on the 15th October 1892.
+Justus P. Seeburg married Adolphine, born in Skövde in Sweden, on the 5th June 1896.
 Many people immigrated to the States during those days, usually arriving by boat and passing the Statue of Liberty on their way to Ellis Island.
 Today Ellis Island and the Statue of Liberty are reminders that the United States is truly a country of immigrants.
-Justus P. Seeburg died on the 21st October, 1958, in Stockholm, 87 years of age, and was according to the official archives cremated.
-His ashes were then sent to the States for burial, and he was not as could be expected buried in Gothenburg (Göteborg) where he was born.
-Justus P. Seeburg was according to the obituary survived by his second wife Gurli Maria (married in July, 1950), his only son Noel Marshall (1897-1972), and his two grandsons Justus Percival II (1922-2002) and Noel Marshall Jr. (1924-2016).
+Justus P. Seeburg passed away on the 21st October, 1958, in Stockholm, 87 years of age, and was according to the official archives cremated.
+His ashes were apparently sent to the States for burial, and he was not interred in Gothenburg (Göteborg) as could be expected [record not found], since his father Johan Fredrik (1805-1881) was buried there.
+His mother Johanna (1841-1907) was interred at Mount Olive Cemetery in Chicago.
+Justus P. Seeburg was according to the obituary survived by his second wife Gurli Maria (1915-2005) (married in July, 1950), his only son Noel Marshall (1897-1972), and his grandsons Justus Percival II (1922-2002) and Noel Marshall Jr. (1924-2016).

 During the same period in the early Silver Age, after a difficult start with the models 1432 Rocket, 1434 Super Rocket, and 1436 Fireball, the Rock-Ola Manufacturing Corporation tried to compete with the Seeburg Corporation, and produced the models, 1442 and 1446, that looked very much like the Seeburgs.
 They were not design patented, and the same was the case with the nice models 1448, 1452 and 1454, which were produced with minor changes until 1956.
 The three models were together with the later Tempo series the high points amongst Rock-Ola's output during the Silver Age.
 After the 1954-56 models came the non-patented models 1455-S and 1458, and finally in 1959 the first and only 'new' David C. Rockola design patented wall-mounted model 1464 was produced.

-One of the most remarkable productions of the Silver Age, the United Music Corporation, came up with a line of four models in the late fifties.
-The first two models, the UPA-100 and UPB-100, and the carousel mechanism and finally the design for the Ultra Compact Wall-Box resulted in four patents by Lyndon A. Durant.
-Raymond Loewy is often related to the design of the United series, but the correct name on the patents is Lyndon Alfred Durant.
-The industrial design legend Raymond Loewy was one of the architects of the American Streamline Movement, and his style surely influenced the design of the United jukeboxes.
-The models, UPA-100, UPB-100, UPC-100, and UPD-100, produced from 1957 until 1961 never became a success, as they were almost unrivalled in the capacity to radiate absolutely nothing, and the Seeburg Corporation finally bought up the company in 1964, and also about the same time took over control of Williams Mfg.
+One of the most remarkable manufacturers of the Silver Age, the United Music Corporation, came up with a line of four models in the late fifties.
+The United Mfg.
+Co. was founded in 1942 by two former employees of the Exhibit Supply Co. founded 1901 by J. Frank Meyer in Chicago.
+Harry E. Williams, who had been active as innovator and developer of gaming machines since 1934 was a well educated engineer from Stanford University, Los Angeles, and during the working hours at Exhibit Supply Co. at 4222-30 West Lake Street he met the mechanical genius Lyndon A. Durant, who had been a radio salesman in his younger years in Springfield, Massachusetts.
+Harry E. Williams became rather impressed by Lyndon A. Durantˈs designs for gaming apparatus, and when the time was right they both left the Exhibit Supply Co., and established their own manufacturing facilities at 6123-25 North Western Avenue in Chicago to refurbish old games and to obtain wartime manufacturing contracts.
+The first two United Silver Age jukeboxes, the UPA-100 and UPB-100, and the carousel mechanism and finally the design for the Ultra Compact Wall-Box resulted in four patents filed by Lyndon A. Durant.
+It is interesting that Lyndon A. Durant was personally involved in thermal electronics research by partly funding the inventor and pioneer in electronics Lee de Forestˈs experiments in his Californian laboratory from 1950 until 1958.
+However, the studio of Raymond Loewy is often related to the design of the United series, but the official name on the patents is Lyndon Alfred Durant.
+The industrial design legend Raymond Loewy was one of the architects of the American Streamline Movement, and his style surely influenced the design of the United jukeboxes, and he actually owned one in his New York studio apartment.
+The models, UPA-100, UPB-100, UPC-100, and UPD-100, produced from 1957 until 1961 never became a success, as they were almost unrivalled in the capacity to radiate absolutely nothing, and the Seeburg Corporation finally bought the United company in 1964, and also about the same time took over control of Williams Mfg.
 Co. originally founded by the pinball innovator Harry E. Williams.
 Involved in the process were two experienced coin-op men, the former owner of Williams and now president of the subsidiary, Sam Stern, and the vice-president in charge of sales and marketing at Seeburg Corp., Bill Adair, who became elected president of the corporation in 1966.
 Sam Stern was put in charge of the new United Games subsidiary, and remained with the Seeburg Corp. until 1969.

 A few of the minor American productions in the early fifties can be added here.
-The Ristaucrat company owned by the three brothers Alfred G., Harold W., and Arnold E. Ristau had been active in the very early thirties, but the depression forced them to stop production and sell the Paul H. Smythe Jr. patented mechanism to the Rock-Ola Manufacturing Company.
+The Ristaucrat company, founded by Gustave W. Ristau and managed by his three sons Alfred G., Harold W., and Arnold E. Ristau had been active in the very early thirties, but the depression forced them to stop production and sell the Paul H. Smythe Jr. patented mechanism to the Rock-Ola Manufacturing Company.
 Again in 1950 through 1954 they tried to find a market for small inexpensive machines with the Ristaucrat 45 and S-45, but like the Chicago Coin Hit Parade and the Williams Music Mite there was no immediate nation-wide success although it seems they took the largest share of the market.
-Later they even tried with a new concept and made a limited number of 50 Ristaucrat models for export.
-In the early sixties they tried at last with a new style Melodie Vendor, but still without noticeable success, and they ceased production of jukeboxes completely in 1964.
+Later they even tried with a new concept and made a limited number of 50 Ristaucrat 100 models for export.
+In the early sixties they tried again with a new style Melodie-Vendor, made by Vend-It Corporation in Appleton, but still without noticeable success, and they ceased production of jukeboxes completely in 1964.
 The firm H. C. Evans & Co. took over the phonograph division of the Mills Novelty Company in December, 1948, and continued to produce the Constellation model in 1951.
 After that the company produced the models Jubilee, Century, Holiday, and Jewel until March 1955, when the inventory of the phonograph division was sold to investor José Tabachnik and Abraham Grinberg, head of the agency Mills Panoramic in Mexico City, and the firm was liquidated.
-The machinery from the factory was then moved to Mexico to become the first real jukebox manufacturing plant in the country.
+The machinery from the factory was then moved to facilities two miles outside Mexico City to become the first real jukebox manufacturing plant in the country, Fonógrafos Automáticos Evans S.A., not to be confused with Casa Riojas founded by José Riojas in Mexico City, that assembled thousands of Wurlitzer 1015 and 1100 models in the late 1940s.
 The product names Holiday and Jewel continued after the sale, but the design was nothing to brag about.
 The first Mexican model to follow was the Maya.
 A lot can be said about the American jukebox design of the fifties, and the resemblance with tail-lights and fins of the cars can be found on the Seeburg KD-200 and the Rock-Ola Tempo series.
 They represented distinct features taken from American fifties automobile culture with a lot of fins and chrome.

 Two series of jukeboxes from Belgium deserve to be mentioned in this chapter.
 The first limited series to be mentioned, the Tonecolor models, was manufactured by the electrical engineer Louis Dilis, who founded the Dilis Algemene Televisie en Radio-onderneming in 1947 in Mortsel, and the cabinet maker Willy Toebosch, who was connected to the furniture company s.a.
 Ameublement G. A. Toebosch in 1952 in Antwerp.
 Into the company came the young Paul van Rompaey (1926-1997), who was employed by the Dilis company as shop foreman, and he stayed with the company in Mortsel for 35 years.
 The first "Tonecolor" jukeboxes were planned in 1953, and soon the 100 selection model J-32 for magnetic tape play was produced and marketed, and then in 1954 followed by the almost iconic 50 selection model J-34 for 45rpm records.
 Later a model J-35 and a model Melodie with 80 selections were introduced.
 The production of jukeboxes took place at the Dilis facilities for about ten years until 1963 in the name of N.V.
 Suggest-Toebosch.
 However, the name was changed in August 1956 to be simply N.V.
 Suggest.
 The only known patent for the "Tonecolor" mechanism was filed in Belgium by Louis Dilis, but also filed for patent by Willy Toebosch in France in June, 1956.
 The patent was published in May, 1958.
 The other important series of jukeboxes to be mentioned here came from the major manufacturer Éts.
-Rennotte Selecteurs Automatiques de Disques founded by Ernest Adolphe Louis Rennotte in Gembloux.
+Rennotte Selecteurs Automatiques de Disques founded on the 7th October, 1953, by Ernest Adolphe Louis Rennotte in Gembloux.
 The first Rennotte jukeboxes made in 1956, the model CM-30 with patented mechanism had 30 selections, and in 1958 two first-rate jukeboxes with 80 selections were introduced, the CM-80 floor and wall-mounted models.
-The series of Rennotte jukeboxes of Belgian origin based on patents filed in France in 1954 and 1959 stopped around 1960, and Ernest (Bob) Rennotte moved to Madrid in Spain in the following years to continue as designer in cooperation with Juan Paredes Hernández at PETACO (Procedimientos Electromagnéticos de Tanteo y Color SA).
+The series of Rennotte jukeboxes of Belgian origin based on patents filed in France in 1954 and 1959 stopped around 1960/61, and Ernest (Bob) Rennotte moved to Madrid in Spain around 1964, after divorcing his wife Anne Andre, to continue as designer in cooperation with Juán Paredes Hernández at PETACO (Procedimientos Electromagnéticos de Tanteo y Color SA).
 A company founded in 1958, and licensed in 1963, manufacturing a line of jukeboxes, pinballs, and arcade machines until around 1982.
-The parts for the mechanisms for the Rennotte styled jukeboxes (1962-1969) were produced in Gembloux in Belgium, and then assembled with Spanish cabinets in Madrid.
-Ernest Adolphe Louis Rennotte died in Madrid in 1984, and Juan Paredes Hernández unfortunately died aged only 59 in Sevilla in an automobile accident on the 11th September, 1987.
+The parts for the mechanisms of the Rennotte styled jukeboxes (1962-1969) were produced at the facilities in Gembloux in Belgium, and then assembled with Spanish cabinets in Madrid.
+Ernest Adolphe Louis Rennotte died aged 71 in Madrid on the 27th April 1984, and Juán Paredes Hernández unfortunately died aged only 59 in an automobile accident in Sevilla on the 11th September 1987.
 The "Tonecolor" and "Rennotte" jukeboxes are considered to be some of the best and typical of the era designed jukeboxes of the Silver Age, and loved by collectors in Europe.

 At Seeburg the following models were design patented by Carl W. Sundberg in the very early sixties: Q100 and Q160 (1960) plus the 3W100 Wall-O-Matic (remote control unit, 1960).
 James (Jack) Cameron Gordon (sales president) and Theodore A. Dobson (1919-1995), however, designed the DS100 and DS160 (1962).
 Mahlon W. Kenney (principal engineer for decades) and Carl W. Sundberg designed the following remote control unit, the Consolette SCH-1 (1963), and Carl W. Sundberg and Theodore A. Dobson designed the LPC-1 and LPC-1R phonograph cabinets (1963).
 The following model, the LPC-480, was designed by William C. Prutting (1964).
 William G. Broman and Theodore A. Dobson designed the PFEAIU Electra and APFEAI Fleetwood (1965/66) and after that Carl W. Sundberg designed both the SS-160 Stereo Showcase (1967) and the S-100 Phono-Jet (1967).
 It is interesting to note that the Phono-Jet model came out as a mirror image of the patented design.
 After the 1967 models Raoul E. Rodriguez and Carl W. Sundberg designed the LS1 Spectra (1968), and Carl W. Sundberg alone designed the following two models, the LS2 Gem (1969) and LS3 Apollo (1970).
 The Golden Jet (1970) was designed by William G. Broman.
 In 1971 Carl W. Sundberg finally assigned the patent for the Seeburg Apollo Consolette (a wall mounted selector unit) to the production company Walter E. Heller & Co. in Chicago.
 In the following decade, the seventies, there were a few additional patented designs from Seeburg: The USC1 Musical Bandshell (1971) was designed by Robert A. O'Neil alone, and the following Marauder SX-100 (1972), the FC1 Regency (1973), and the SB100 Magna Star (1975/76) were all designed by Robert A. O'Neil in collaboration with Michael C. Wilson.
 Some of the other trendy designs of the seventies (after Carl W. Sundberg) and eighties were not patented by the Seeburg company.
 For example the SPS Olympian (1972) and SPS2 Matador, FC1 Regency (1973), STD Vogue II (1974), STD2 Entertainer (1975), Sunstar (1976), SMC1 Disco (1978), SMC3 Prelude (1984), and the compact-disc play Crusader (1986/87) followed by the new, nostalgic style.
 The SMC3 Prelude was the first model after the Seeburg Division of the Stern Electronics Inc. had been purchased in March, 1984, by the new Seeburg Phonograph Corporation formed by a group of industry investors including Noel Marshall Seeburg Jr. (3rd generation of the founding family).
 In the early nineties the firm was renamed Seeburg International, also known as the Seeburg Manufacturing & Supply Company owned by the Seeburg Satellite Broadcasting Corporation (1998).
 Since then the company has left the scene completely.